This article explains the concept of Classification as a Machine Learning term and as a concept within the Engine.

 Machine Learning can automate these tasks

 Machine Learning (ML) provides a way to achieve the automation of such classification tasks.
-ML Classification Models can be trained using specialized algorithms (or “model templates”) that learn from existing data of observations for which the class (label) to be predicted is known, called labelled data.
+ML Classification Models can be trained using specialized algorithms (or “model templates”) that learn from existing data of observations for which the class (label) to be predicted is known, called labeled data.
 The resulting trained model can accurately predict the unknown class or label for new data.

 Classification within the AI & Analytic Engine

 On the AI & Analytics Engine, users can build state-of-the-art ML classification models from tabular datasets using the Create App function as picture below.
-The user needs to upload their labelled data and then choose the column or variable they want to predict.
+The user needs to upload their labeled data and then choose the column or variable they want to predict.